About the Author

 I live just outside of town in the type of place where people feel free to drop off cats, kittens, cages of gerbils or white rats, and even the occasional farm animal.
 I have a swinging door for those that need.
 We talk, eat, laugh, and all the while, I type.

-RHYS is a foreign born orphan child presented to KING JURAN, Warlord Most High as a tribute.
-Her people were known as savages and Rhys exhibits fearful traits.
-Juran plans to train Rhys as a child gladiator for his blood sport.
-FERDINAND, the wizard and his small household believe Rhys has a different destiny.
-Rhys ignores Ferdinand's advice and wages a private battle against the king and his vicious dragon.
+A foreign born orphan child, Rhys, is presented to the Warlord Most High as tribute.
+Her people are savages exhibiting fearful traits.
+It is the Warlord's plan to train Rhys as a child gladiator for his blood sport.
+But the wizard living in the castle believes Rhys has a different destiny.
 Custom dictates every man standalone and call forth a dragon.
-Only a man with a dragon can be a king.
-Never has a girl been granted.
+Only such a pair can rule.
+The Warlord's dragon is the most vicious ever seen.
+Never has a girl been granted such a prize.

 Willa the Wisp